dhanushrichandrasekar/Quiz/README.md

 # 🎯 Interactive Quiz Website for Kids

-### 🧠 Test Your Knowledge with a Fun & Engaging Quiz!
+### This quiz is designed to make learning fun with exciting questions on different topics and to test knowledge! 🌟

 🚀 This *Interactive Quiz Website* is designed to challenge users with multiple-choice questions while providing an engaging experience through smooth animations, instant scoring, and an automatic timer.

 ---

 ## 🔹 Features
-✅ *Simple & Intuitive Design* ✨
+✅ Simple & Intuitive Design with Cartoons 🎨🐰
 ✅ *Instant Score Calculation* 📊
 ✅ *Personalized Performance Feedback* 🏆
 ✅ *Automatic Submission After 50 Seconds* ⏳